 Diacetyl is also known as 2,3-butanedione.
 It’s part of a chemical family called diketones.
 The other popular diketone used as a flavoring is acetyl propionyl, also known as AP or 2,3-pentanedione.
 A related flavoring chemical, acetoin, is a ketone (but not a diketone), and has similar properties.

-Neither diacetyl nor AP poses any danger when ingested.
+Diacetyl and AP pose no known dangers when ingested.
 The FDA designates both chemicals “generally recognized as safe” (GRAS), meaning there have been no observed negative health outcomes from eating or drinking them.
-However, inhaling diacetyl and similar flavorings — at least in large quantities, like the popcorn factory mixers did — can cause irreversible lung damage.
+However, inhaling diacetyl and similar flavorings—at least in large quantities, like the popcorn factory mixers did—can cause irreversible lung damage.

 Popcorn lung, or bronchiolitis obliterans, is famously caused by industrial diacetyl fumes, and acetyl propionyl is likely just as dangerous.
 The CDC refers to obliterative bronchiolitis and related lung conditions as “flavorings-related lung disease,” and has published occupational exposure standards for diacetyl and other diketones.

 There can be diacetyl in e-liquid.
-It’s not a given, but it’s a fact that it’s in some e-liquid on the market.
-Some e-liquids contain diacetyl or AP in the flavorings used to make them.
+It’s not always present, but it is in some e-liquids on the market.
+The source of diacetyl and AP in e-liquids is the flavorings used to make them.
 The most obvious ones are e-juices with buttery flavors, like custards and other sweet desserts.
 But some candy- and fruit-flavored e-liquids and even tobacco flavors can also contain diketones like diacetyl.

 Vapers have had concerns about diacetyl and health to vapers almost since vaping began, but the topic was first addressed scientifically in a 2014 paper by cardiologist Konstantinos Farsalinos and three colleagues.
 Their research found diacetyl and AP in a large number of sweet-flavored e-liquids, and deemed the diketones “an avoidable risk.”
-After the study, there was heated debate in the vaping community that resulted in many companies reformulating their products, but not all did.
+After the study, there was heated debate in the vaping community that resulted in many companies—but not all—reformulating their products.
 And not all vapers even wanted them to.

 There has never been a single reported case of popcorn lung from vaping.
 Having said that, there are plenty of news stories that suggest vaping can cause it.
 There’s no evidence to support vaping as a cause of popcorn lung, in any vaping studies or otherwise, but maybe diacetyl in cigarette smoking could shed some insight about the possibilities.
 Cigarette smoke contains at least 100 times as much diacetyl as the highest levels in any vaping product, yet smoking is not associated with popcorn lung.

 Despite the one billion smokers in the world who inhale diacetyl regularly in cigarettes, no smoker has been diagnosed with popcorn lung.
-And the few smokers known to have contracted popcorn lung were workers in a popcorn factory.
-According to NIOSH, smokers with bronchiolitis exhibit a discernibly more severe kind of lung damage than smokers with the usual (and still terrible) smoking-caused respiratory diseases like emphysema.
+In fact, the few smokers known to have contracted popcorn lung were workers in a popcorn factory.
+According to NIOSH, smokers with bronchiolitis exhibit a discernibly more severe kind of lung damage than smokers with the usual (though still terrible) smoking-caused respiratory diseases like emphysema or chronic bronchitis.